 - Disfigurement, permanent impairments, and disabilities

 The amount of money you receive for a personal injury claim depends on several factors.
 The jury may consider the severity of your injuries and how your injuries impact your daily life.
-They may also consider whether you contributed to the cause of your injury and the amount of financial losses you incurred because of the accident and injury.
+They may also consider whether you contributed to the cause of your injury and the number of financial losses you incurred because of the accident and injury.

 Most personal injury claims do not go to trial.
 Instead, they are settled through negotiations between the parties.
 A San Diego personal injury lawyer can be an asset when dealing with insurance companies to negotiate a settlement.